xilin2/vision-openpose-video/README.md

 * hand_pose_model.pth

 **2. Add Yolo Hand Detections models**
 Again, you have two options.
-If already downloaded, you can copy over the models in to the directory "Yolo-Hand-Detection/models" directory.
+If already downloaded, you can copy over the models into your "Yolo-Hand-Detection/models" directory.
 Otherwise, you can download the models in terminal.

     sh models/download-models.sh

-Once complete, you sohould have the following files in your "Yolo-Hand-Detection/models" folder.
+Once complete, you should have the following files in your "Yolo-Hand-Detection/models" folder.

 * cross-hands-tiny-prn.cfg
 * cross-hands.cfg